Thespidey1/SSTrans-a-thermodynamics-informed-Transformer-for-solubility-prediction/README.md

 # SSTrans-a-thermodynamics-informed-Transformer-for-solubility-prediction
 Three-pronged evaluation framework for generalizability tests

-# SSTrans: a thermodynamics-informed transformer for solubility prediction in diverse solvents at various temperature

 This repository contains the code and data of SSTrans and those used for model development.
 ## Requirements for Environment
 To run the scripts provided in this repository, you'll need the following Python libraries: